-While there are many ways to infuse your food, a reliable slow-cooker cannabis butter recipe is an essential part of any weed chef's arsenal.
-Cannabutter elevates any old batch of cookies or dinner recipes into THC-friendly treats.
+While there are many ways to cook with cannabis, a reliable slow-cooker cannabis butter recipe is an essential part of any weed chef's repertoire.
+Cannabis-infused butter (cannabutter) can elevate nearly any recipe into the realm of weedy goodness.
 However, you can't throw a stone without hitting a canna-chef with a story to tell about overdoing it on edibles.
 Tales of inconsistency, uneven distribution of THC, and overpowering highs are everywhere.

 Slow-cooker cannabis butter recipe